gabdub/ta-tweaks/README.md

   __project.lua__ : this module adds the following bindings:

     * F4:     (in project view)   Toggle project file mode (edit / select) (in a regular file) Go to project view
     * F5:     (in project view)   Refresh syntax highlighting + project folding
     * CTRL+H: (in project view)   Show the complete path of the file in the selected row
     * CTRL+SHIFT+O: Snapopen project files
-    * F11:       search for a word in the project CTAG file (save current position)
+    * F11:       	Search for a word in the project CTAG file (save current position)
-    * SHIFT+F11: navigate to previous position
+    * SHIFT+F11:    Navigate to previous position
-    * CONTROL+F11: navigate to next position
+    * CONTROL+F11:  Navigate to next position
+	* SHIFT+ALT+F:  Search for text in all project files (requires project.lua)
+	* ESC:		    Close search view, then, moves between project and files view

 __Features:__
 * Textadept version 8 and 9 compatible